anggamaulana/pengenalan-huruf-papan-jalan/README.md

 # pengenalan-huruf-papan-jalan
-Character recognition on the street sign in Indonesian Cities
+Simple Character recognition on the street sign in Indonesian Cities to accomplished my final task in Image Processsing subject

+Detail specification :

 #Segmentation :
 Mean of Otsu value,